Gunnergate Hall: Fairy Dell Park

 and the former gardens and grounds of Gunnergate Hall.

 Fairy Dell is a laid out parkland and natural wooded beck valley with an ornamental lake and flood defence lakes that is part of the Marton West Beck wildlife corridor.

 The site was redeveloped as a flood defence in the late 1970s by Northumbrian Water and Middlesbrough Council.

 Access to the park can be gained from nearby Newham Grange Country Farm.

 Wildlife to be found include watervoles, herons, kingfishers, moorhens, and mallards.

 Numerous chainsaw sculptures have been created in the woodlands by Steve Iredale.

 Activities undertaken by the Friends of Fairy Dell interest group include path clearing, strimming, and planting.

 The park was given a Green Flag Award by the Civic Trust.

-Discoveries within in the area have included animal bones and a sunken path.
+Discoveries in the area have included animal bones and a sunken path.

 An archaeological dig is planned for 2014 led by Tees Archaeology.

 A £38,000 grant has been obtained from the Community Spaces Programme of the Heritage Lottery Fund for improving footpaths and natural woodland, flower planting, extra seating and the archaeological dig.